Encoding Musical Style with Transformer Autoencoders: Experimental Results

 \Figref{fig:listening_tests} shows the number of comparisons in which each source was selected as being most similar in style to the conditioning signal.
 A Kruskal-Wallis H test of the ratings showed that there is at least one statistically significant difference between the models: $\chi^2(2) = 332.09,~p < 0.05~(7.72\mathrm{e}{-73})$ for melody conditioning and $\chi^2(2) = 277.74,~p < 0.05~(6.53\mathrm{e}{-60})$ for melody and performance conditioning.
 A post-hoc analysis using the Wilcoxon signed-rank test with Bonferroni correction showed that there were statistically significant differences between all pairs of the performance study with $p < 0.05/3$ and all pairs of the performance and melody study with $p < 0.05/6$ except between the ``Melody only" and ``Melody \& Performance" models ($p = 0.0894$).

-These results demonstrate that the performance conditioning signal has a clear effect on the generated output.
-In fact, the effect was sufficiently robust that in the 164 comparisons between ``Ground Truth" and ``Conditioned", participants said they had a preference for ``Conditioned" 58 times.
+These results demonstrate that the performance conditioning signal has a clear, robust effect on the generated output: in the 164 comparisons between ``Ground Truth" and ``Conditioned", participants responded that they had a preference for ``Conditioned" sample 58 times.

 Although the results between ``Melody-only" and ``Melody \& Performance" are close, this study demonstrates that conditioning with both melody and performance outperforms conditioning on performance alone, and they are competitive with melody-only conditioning, despite the model having to deal with the complexity of incorporating both conditioning signals.
-In fact, we find quantitative evidence that human evaluation is more sensitive to melodic similarity, as the ``Performance-only" model performs worst -- a slight contrast to the results from the OA metric in Section 5.2.
+In fact, we find quantitative evidence that human evaluation is more sensitive to perceptual melodic similarity, as the ``Performance-only" model performs worst -- a slight contrast to the results from the OA metric in Section 5.2.

-Our qualitative findings from the audio examples and interpolations, coupled with the quantitative results from the similarity metric and the listening test which capture different aspects of the synthesized performance, support the finding that the Melody \& Performance autoencoder offers significant control over the generated samples.
+Our qualitative findings from the audio examples and interpolations, coupled with the quantitative results from the OA similarity metric and the listening test which capture different aspects of the synthesized performance, support the finding that the Melody \& Performance autoencoder offers significant control over the generated samples.
 We provide several audio examples demonstrating the effectiveness of these conditioning signals in the online supplement at \exampleswebpage.